konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

 ### Preliminary Steps

+1. **Set up Konfuzio**

-1. First, make sure that you have the Konfuzio SDK installed and that you have a Konfuzio account with a Proejct to use.
+    First, make sure that you have the Konfuzio SDK installed and that you have a Konfuzio account with a Project to use.
     If you don't have this yet, please follow the instructions in the [Get Started guide](https://dev.konfuzio.com/sdk/get_started.html#get-started).

+2. **Install Flask**

-2. Next, install Flask, which we will use to create a simple web server that will receive the callback from the Konfuzio server.
+    Next, install Flask, which we will use to create a simple web server that will receive the callback from the Konfuzio Server.
 You can install Flask using pip:

     ```console
     pip install flask
     ```

+3. **Set up ngrok**

-3. Then you will need to set up ngrok.
+    Then you will need to set up ngrok.
 First create an account on the [ngrok website](https://ngrok.com/).
 It's free and you can use your GitHub or Google account.

     Once logged into ngrok, simply follow the simple instructions available at https://dashboard.ngrok.com/get-started/setup